koami/TestSend/README.md

 ## Objectives

 1. The restful APIs is build using Node and Express
-2. The code is writen in a clean, structured, readable and maintainable way also as DRY
+2. The code is written in a clean, structured, readable and maintainable way also as DRY
-3. The unit tests are writen using mocha
+3. The unit tests are written using mocha
 4. The entities structure and relationships is done with prisma
 5. We didn't built auth and users as it is just a part of a system